Administration of ECE Programs

 Studies various tasks and responsibilities of program administration.
 Includes licensing, program planning, organization, financial management, parent and community relationships, and personnel management.
-Recommended: MTH 20 or equivalent placement test scores; prior ECE course work and experience working with children in groups.
+Prerequisites: ECE 126 or HEC 226.
+Prerequisite/Concurrent: RD 115, WR 115 or equivalent placement test scores.
+Recommended: experience working with children in groups.
 Audit available.

 Upon successful completion of this course, students will be able to:

 - Understand different types of early childhood programs

 - Determine appropriate programs for a specific geographical area.

 - Manage the administrative responsibilities of an ECE program, including: facilities, finances, food services, and personnel

 - Monitor and direct children’s programming, including: curriculum development and planning, classroom management, and discipline policies.